ElementsProject/lightning/doc/HACKING.md

 Testing
 -------
-Install `valgrind` and `pytest-xdist` for best results:
+Install `valgrind` and the python dependencies for best results:

 ```
 sudo apt install valgrind
-pip3 install pytest-xdist
+pip3 install -r tests/requirements.txt
 ```

 Tests are run with: `make check [flags]` where the pertinent flags are: